 - 16-24 September in Cambridge

 This programme will open your doors to the coaching world, and give you a diverse yet solid education in the principles, competencies, implementation and practice of coaching.
-It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coach Federation.
+It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coaching Federation.

 - We use double loop learning to ensure you learn about yourself, as well as the skills, knowledge and understanding you need to be the best coach you can be.